Dealer

 • a strong indigo blue

-The striking colours can be used in the boho kitchen for (mosaic) tiles and tableware, for example.
+The striking colours can be used in the boho kitchen for (mosaic) tiles and crockery, for example.

-Good to know: Light colours make small rooms appear larger.
-A small boho kitchen radiates more space and a cosy flair.
+Good to know: Light colours make small rooms appear larger, so a small boho kitchen radiates more space and a cosy flair.

 Typical materials for the boho kitchen

-Try cosiness for a change: A boho kitchen is all about feeling good.
-The selected materials play a lion's share in this.
+Try cosiness: a boho kitchen is all about feeling good.
+The materials chosen play a major role in this.

 • Untreated or oiled solid wood, such as oak or pine, radiates warmth and naturalness.